email: egilbert at virginia dot edu office: Gilmer 206d

 Elizabeth A. Gilbert, JD, MA

-How do people make sense of their worlds?Do people's intuitions conflict with law?
+How do people make sense of their worlds and come to decisions?Do people's intuitions conflict with law?
 Does cultural background matter?

 I study the reasoning strategies that people use in everyday sense- and decision-making.
 Much of my research is inspired by my time practicing law and my travel to East Asia.
 I am particularly interested in the different strategies that people use to understand how the world "fits together," including causal reasoning, analogical reasoning, and blame assignment.

-Key words: Reasoning and Decision Making, Social Psychology, Law, Causation, Philosophy of Science, Blame, Counterfactual Thinking, Analogical Reasoning, Culture, Cultural Differences, Voting, Emotion, Morality.
+Key words: Reasoning and Decision Making, Social Psychology, Law, Causation, Blame, Philosophy of Science, Counterfactual Thinking, Analogical Reasoning, Culture, Cultural Differences, Emotion, Morality, Norms, Reproducibility, Open Science.